OpenNebula/docs/source/deployment/open_cloud_storage_setup/dev_ds.rst

 Raw Device Mapping (RDM) Datastore
 ================================================================================

 The RDM Datastore is an Image Datastore that enables raw access to node block devices.
+This datastore enables fast VM deployments due to a non-existent transfer operation from the image datastore to the system datastore.

 .. warning:: The datastore should only be usable by the administrators.
 Letting users create images in this datastore will cause security problems.
 For example, register an image ``/dev/sda`` and reading the host filesystem.